heutzi/PCBS-Simulation_environnement/README.md

 The agent implementation of `EnvObjectGlobal`, `AgentGlobal` has one additional attribute, diet, which lists by their name all the other categories (instances of `EnvObjectGlobal`) that a type of agent can eat.
 The agent implementation of `EnvObject`, `Agent`, have three additional attribute `rprd` which is used to express the pace at chich an agent reproduces, `starv`, the speed at which an agent starve if not eating and `behav` which is a dictionnary referencing the behavior to adopt when perceiving various types of objects.

 `Agent` while iterating, performs four actions.
 It reproduces, the way a human cell would do, by duplicating itself at its current position and transmitting its behavioural gene (`behav`).
-It moves, implying a complex step of looking around, referencing what types of objects are in the near perimeter (the `look_at` method simulate vision, as object seen block further vision), and evaluating which direction to go is the best (contact me by email at jonas.noblet@gmail.com for further details).
-Then the Agent gets exhausted and, if not dead, eat.
+It moves, implying a complex step of looking around, referencing what types of objects are in the near perimeter (the `look_at` method simulates vision, as object that are seen will block further vision), and evaluating which direction to go is the best (contact me by email at jonas.noblet@gmail.com for further details).
+Then the Agent gets exhausted and, if not dead, eats.

 This implementation of agents permits an evolution of their behavior over time, as selection will operate through starvation and predation.
 However, the simulation is hard to calibrate in order for the population to not end up annihilated by exhaustion in early stages of their evolution.